V-Sekai/V-Sekai.blue-tin-fox-models/characters/blender-save-pose-as-rest-pose.md

 1. Go to object mode
 1. For each blend shape in each mesh weighted by the skeleton
     1. Go to object data properties
-    1. Move new shape key called "Armature" to the first slot.
+    1. Move new shape key called "Armature" to the second slot.
-    1. Move "Basis" down one slot to the slot after the first slot.
+    1. Set weight to 1.0
-    1. Set every other blendshapes to reference "Basis".
+    1. Ensure every other blend shape other than "Armature" is set to "Basis".
 4. Select Armature
 5. Bake rig on the fly skeleton
 6. Cleanup Recursive Unused Datablocks